2019–20 UEFA Europa League qualifying: Summary

-The first legs were played on 27 June, and the second legs on 2 and 4 July 2019.

 Matches

 First qualifying round

 The draw for the first qualifying round was held on 18 June 2019.

 Seeding

 A total of 94 teams were involved in the first qualifying round draw: 87 teams entering in this round, and the seven winners of the preliminary round.
 They were divided into nine groups: seven groups of ten teams, where five teams were seeded and five teams were unseeded; and two groups of twelve teams, where six teams were seeded and six teams were unseeded.
 Numbers were pre-assigned for each team by UEFA, with the draw held in two runs, one for Groups 1–7 with ten teams and one for Groups 8–9 with twelve teams.